 Ask for ANI

-From Thursday 14th January, the Government will launch the ‘Ask for ANI’ domestic abuse codeword scheme to help victims access emergency support in the community.
+The ‘Ask for ANI’ domestic abuse codeword scheme is to help victims access emergency support in the community.

 Victims will be able to use the codeword ANI, which stands for Assistance Needed Immediately, in pharmacies who have signed up to the scheme, to let staff know that they require an emergency police response or help contacting a helpline or specialist support service.